ABSounds/EQP-WDF-1A/README.md

 ## How to model the EQP1A?

   To model the EQP1A circuit, first I compiled a few schematics of the unit that can be found online, and then I setup a simulation of the circuit in LTSpice.
-The schematic files used for the LTSpice simulations are included in the [`/CircuitSim`](CircuitSim) folder.

   After some adjustments in the values of the elements of the circuit to get the frequency response as close as possible to [the original unit's one](https://www.soundonsound.com/reviews/pulse-techniques-eqp-1a) the circuit was implemented using Python and Gus Anthon's [pywdf library](https://github.com/gusanthon/pywdf).
-The Python implementation (and a second implementation using R-Type adaptors) can be found in the [`/Prototype`](Prototype) folder.

   The comparison between the frequency response of the LTSpice simulation and Python implementation is included below.